acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 &ldquo;Now both were gone.

 &ldquo;Often, the best thing to do with a lost cause is to let it go.
-Because pursuing it gets in the way of the causes you haven&rdquo;t lost yet.&rdquo;&mdash;<a href="https://seths.blog/2019/04/the-second-bowl/" rel="noopener noreferrer" target="_blank">Seth Godin</a>
+Because pursuing it gets in the way of the causes you haven&rsquo;t lost yet.&rdquo;&mdash;<a href="https://seths.blog/2019/04/the-second-bowl/" rel="noopener noreferrer" target="_blank">Seth Godin</a>

 ## Ignorance
 Sat, 13 Apr 2019